Tag: Birds

 Bald Eagle landing at the Mountsberg Raptor Centre

 Bob and I do not profess to be expert bird watchers, but when we sighted our first ever owl, a Northern Saw-Whet Owl, a fire was lit within us.
-To learn more about raptors in general, we decided to take a drive out to Campbellville, to the Mountsberg Raptor Centre, in Ontario.
+To learn more about raptors in general, we decided to take a drive out to the Mountsberg Raptor Centre in Campbellville, Ontario, Canada.
 Read more

 Trumpeter Swans On The Shore Of Lake Couchiching